Willie Calhoun Player Props: Yankees vs. Red Sox

-The New York Yankees, including Willie Calhoun (.250 on-base percentage in past 10 games, 57 points below season-long percentage), take on starting pitcher Tanner Houck and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+The New York Yankees, including Willie Calhoun (.172 batting average in his past 10 games), take on starter Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 7:15 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Mets.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Willie Calhoun Game Info & Props vs. the Red Sox